At BETTER we take care to recommend items we hope you'll enjoy! Just so you know, BETTER may get a small share of the revenue.

-Since the Duchess of Sussex — who is due to give birth to her first child sometime in the next month — announced her pregnancy last fall, fashionistas have been watching her every public move, keen on observing what she wears and how she wears it.
+Since the Duchess of Sussex — who has officially given birth to a baby boy — announced her pregnancy last fall, fashionistas have been watching her every public move, keen on observing what she wears and how she wears it.

 Such scrutiny isn’t new for Markle, whose style has grown to be iconic since stepping foot into the royal limelight.
 Anyone with a taste for fashion (myself included) has long been taking note of her consistently chic outfits — from her trove of sharply cut, form-fitting dresses and wide-collar twill coats, to her collection of power blazers and no-nonsense shoes (including versatile flats).

 Markle’s looks are on our radar in part because, as Vanessa Valiente, a personal stylist and creator of V-Style, a fashion and travel blog points out, “she’s giving royal style some edge,” but also because they’re not that difficult to imitate.

 “There is a strength and versatility to her look [that] is actually very easy to copy on a budget,” says Valiente.

 If you got it, flaunt it (baby bump included)

 Taking this a step further, when you consider that historically maternity wardrobes haven’t exactly screamed glamour, it’s exciting to see a celebrity of such regal stature show off her baby bump in show-stealing looks.